Primary/Bristol: St Anne’s Infant and Junior Schools

-The redevelopment of St Anne’s Infant and Junior School is part of Bristol City Council’s involvement in the Primary Capital Programme (PCP), a programme of school development that will renew at least half of all primary schools in England by 2022/23.
+The redevelopment of St Anne’s Infant and Junior School is part of Bristol City Council’s Primary/Bristol series of artist commissions for primary schools commissioned as part of the Primary Capital Education Programme.
 As part of the development, Bristol based duo Eudaimon were commissioned in spring 2013 to develop a new public art work for the school working closely with pupils, teaching staff and Head Teachers.

 Eudaimon’s approach to urban design is based upon three central ideas (1) ecology, (2) a contemporary interpretation of the philosophical concept of eudaimonia & (3) urban acupuncture.
 These ideas are employed to balance human tendencies toward technological interventions whilst creating a sustainable ecology in the city.
 Eudaimon’s aim is to create works that invite people to enjoy and engage in a space that contains subtle layers of meaning that ultimately leaves one feeling uplifted